flutter/website/src/content/ui/interactivity/focus.md

 ## Glossary

 The following terms describe elements of the Flutter focus system.
-The various classes that implement some of these concepts after this section.
+The various classes that implement some of these concepts are listed after this section.

 **Focus tree**
   : A sparse mirror of the widget tree that represents all the widgets
     that can receive focus.
-These are called _focus nodes_.
+The nodes in this tree are called _focus nodes_.

 **Focus node**
   : A single node in a focus tree.